PlayCover/PlayBook/PlayBook/src/other_features/account_manager.md

 <img width="800" src="../images/select_account_prompt.png">

 You can restore an account by clicking on its name, doing so will replace the previous account that you used to sign in.
-If you have not stored the previous account, you will not be able to easily switch back to it afterwards, and will have to disable SIP and modify boot-args again in order to login to that account.
+If you have not stored the previous account, you will not be able to easily switch back to it afterwards, and you will have to disable SIP and modify boot-args again in order to login to that account.

 <img width="800" src="../images/restore_account_prompt.png">